Rola-hub-tech/Database-with-XpandCS/README.md

 🎉 Wrapping Up a Week of Learning: Databases! 📚

 This week marked an exciting milestone in my training journey as I completed an in-depth focus on databases.
-From designing efficient schemas to writing SQL queries and exploring database, it's been an incredibly rewarding experience.
+From designing efficient schemas to writing SQL queries and exploring databases.

 💡 Here are some highlights of what I learned: